mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 - A bug has been fixed where exported results were unintentionally being mixed together in their group workspaces.
 - A bug has been fixed where the Load button had to be pressed twice after an initial batch of runs had already been loaded.
 - A bug has been fixed where the log was being reset when loading runs after an initial batch of runs.
-- Fixed a bug where you could move startx and endx markers past the limits of the data in baseline modelling.
+- A bug has been fixed where you could move startx and endx markers past the limits of the data in baseline modelling.

 Elemental Analysis
 ------------------